 Funds, resources and support may be available to correctional facility libraries for programs which encourage personal growth and learning by incarcerated individuals.

-NOTE: Services noted under Section IV, items 1 – 8 are commonly carried out with funding from this State aid program.
-Those and other agreed-upon services and resources which directly impact library services to incarcerated individuals in State correctional facilities may be provided through this funding
+Note: Services noted above are commonly carried out with funding from this State aid program.
+Those and other agreed-upon services and resources which directly impact library services to incarcerated individuals in State correctional facilities may be provided through this funding.

 The public library system submits the state aid application for this program as part of its system state aid application to the New York State Library.
 Actual use of these funds is reported annually in the Public Library System Annual Report to the New York State Library and should reflect how the expenditures support the goals and expected accomplishments for services to State correctional facility libraries as they are identified in the library system’s approved Five-Year Plan of Service.